Who to Call When You Find Water in Your Home’s Basement or Crawl Space

 Photo: Grandbrothers / Adobe Stock

 Your first step when dealing with water in your basement or crawl space is identifying who you need to call.
+In some cases, you might need help from a structural engineer.
 Let’s talk a bit more about different options presented to homeowners.

 Contractor

 If you don’t know where the problem is coming from, call in a contractor.
-Is there a weird bubble on the ceiling of your crawl space that’s nowhere near any pipes?
+Is there evidence of water damage—like water stains or brown spots on the ceiling or floors of your crawl space—that’s nowhere near any pipes?
 A contractor will be able to identify the problem.
+They have generalized knowledge that’s perfect for identifying unknown issues.

 Structural Engineer

-Structural engineers get involved when the problem causing the water to leak into your home is serious enough that it might damage the foundation.
-A plumber can fix a leak, but they cannot tell you if there are foundational cracks that could lead to serious structural damage.
+Structural engineers get involved when the problem causing the water to leak into your home is serious enough that it might damage the foundation, or if the leak is stemming from structural damage.
+A plumber can fix a pipe leak, but they cannot tell you if there are foundational cracks that could indicate structural damage and let water into your home.

-3. Change the slope of your yard or otherwise change the landscaping so that water moves away from it with greater ease.
+• You can change the slope of your yard or the landscaping so that water moves away from it more easily.

 Need professional help with your project?